Public Engagement Award

 School of Medicine

 Psychiatric disorders are often misrepresented in popular culture and are frequently seen in video games as linked to negative behaviour and attitudes, such as violence and irrationality.
 Such portrayals in other forms of media have improved in recent years due to creators working with mental health professionals and citizen organisations.
-Some video game developers have begun to take steps to challenge the stigma around mental health and the proposed activity "JAMMIND?", will continue this conversation and enable local developers to accurately portray mental illness through gaming in future projects.
+Some video game developers have begun to take steps to challenge the stigma around mental health and the proposed activity "JAMMIND", continued this conversation and has enabled local developers to accurately portray mental illness through gaming in future projects.

 School of Pharmacy and Pharmaceutical Sciences